 We Support Sustainable Design, Building and Responsible Forestry.
 Thuja Wood Art specializes in reclaimed/recycled Western Red Cedar harvested from a responsible source.
 We are dedicated to being the most reliable supplier of green building products in the Gulf Islands, British Columbia.
-A copy of our Salvage Permit from the BC Ministry of Forests, Lands and Natural Resource Operations outlines our low-impact guidelines for salvaging timber from foreshore zones.
+A copy of a Foreshore Wood Collection document the BC Ministry of Forests, Lands and Natural Resource Operations outlines our low-impact guidelines for salvaging timber from foreshore zones.

 Its all about the smell… I’d like you to close your eyes for a moment, and imagine we are on a remote west coast beach.
 The sun on our backs.
 Walking over driftwood and across the sand.
 You can smell the salt air on the breeze… this is where my part of the story begins.